wink-travel/wink-sdk-python/wink-sdk-reference/docs/ReferenceApi.md

 Show All Exchange Rates

-Show exchange rates for target currency and all reactive-supported currencies.
+Show exchange rates for target currency and all user-supported currencies.

 ### Example